SeaQL/seaql.github.io/Blog/blog/2025-08-15-sea-query-raw-sql.md

 </a>

 [QDX](https://qdx.co/) pioneers quantum dynamics–powered drug discovery, leveraging AI and supercomputing to accelerate molecular modeling.
-We're grateful to QDX for sponsoring the development of SeaORM, the SQL toolkit that powers their data engineering workflows.
+We're grateful to QDX for sponsoring the development of SeaORM, the SQL toolkit that powers their data intensive applications.

 ## Rustacean Sticker Pack 🦀